alpozka/inventory-management-system-firebase/README.md

 8. Run `npm start` to start the application.

 ## Features
-# Adding new people and products
+Adding new people and products. \
-# View a list of people and products
+View a list of people and products. \
-# Edit contact and product information
+Edit contact and product information. \
-# Deleting contact and product information
+Deleting contact and product information. \
-# Ability to assign people and products to each other simultaneously
+Ability to assign people and products to each other simultaneously. \
-# Searching for people with information such as name, surname and title
+Searching for people with information such as name, surname and title. \
-# Product search with information such as product name, product code, product category
+Product search with information such as product name, product code, product category.\
-# Printing a list of people and products.
+Printing a list of people and products. \